 Health and safety is very important and all students will receive a copy of the Student Handbook which includes a guide to Health and Safety at Loreto.
-This will help students to be safe while at Loreto and when they are involved in college activities.
-A copy of the Health and Safety Guidance can be accessed here.
+This will help students to be safe whilst at Loreto and when they are involved in college activities.